MarkoMackic/markomackic.github.io/_posts/2022-10-27-decentralized-git-social-network.md

 No conclusion so far, we're reseaching to see our options.

 Next step would be to try to implement ADD_PEER functionality.
+And finally do some commit signing and verification.

 I think turning this to a PoC is taking me more time because I'm trying to document the steps as I go through ( along with my research on all the